Prepare your model for 3D printing with CATIA V5

 This tutorial is for 3D printing enthusiasts who are already familiar with CATIA and would like to know the tricks for making a 3D printable model with CATIA.

-Throughout this tutorial, you will learn the best practices for modeling, correcting and exporting an object to be 3D printed.
+Throughout this tutorial, you will learn the best practices for modeling, correcting and exporting an object to be 3D printed and we will share our special tips and tricks with you.
 By the end of this tutorial, you’ll have mastered: